briantan050/TELUS_IoT_Getting_Started/README.md

 ### Configure the query of the Stream Analytics job

+Even though the data packets can be sent and received successfully, the data will still arrive as text strings, making it impossible to display as numeric data on charts.
+We will therefore need to run a SQL query to process some of the data so that it can be sent to the Power BI report in a useable data format.
+In this step, we will use the `CAST()` function to convert the relevant variables into `float` format.

 1. Under Job topology, select **Query**.

 2. Replace the SQL query with the following: